Middlesex Centre offers services related to animal care and control.

 - Should your dog pass away, please email the office so that we may update our records.

 - If your dog loses its dog tag, please complete the replacement dog tag form.
 Replacement tags are $10 each.
-Should you wish for us to mail you the replacement dog tag, there is a $10 mailing fee.
-(The mailing fee is the same for up to three tags sent in the same mailing.
-Please note that we can only mail your dog tags if you are a property owner in Middlesex Centre.)
+Please note that we can only mail your dog tags if you are a property owner in Middlesex Centre.

 What if I don’t get a dog licence?